The Revenge (Fredro play): Act I

-Two families live in the same castle - Cześnik Raptusiewicz and his niece Klara as well as Rejent Milczek and his son Wacław.
+Two families live in two different castles – Cześnik Raptusiewicz and his niece Klara as well as Rejent Milczek and his son Wacław.
 Cześnik and Rejent consider each other enemies and do not get on.
 Cześnik, who administers Klara's lands until she comes of age, is eager to marry a wealthy wife.
 After a brief consideration of Klara, he settles on the widow Hanna, thinking that she is richer.
 Although generally of a forthright and brave characters, Cześnik is shy around women, and so sends Papkin, a show-off, to propose to Hanna (called Podstolina because she is the widow of a civil servant) and to be a go-between with Rejent for him.
-Podstolina herself is looking for a husband because her supposed wealth is only temporary - she is administering it for Klara, her kinswoman, and so agrees to marry Cześnik.
+Podstolina herself is looking for a husband because her supposed wealth is only temporary – she is administering it for Klara, her kinswoman, and so agrees to marry Cześnik.

 Rejent has hired some bricklayers to fix a wall that segregates his part of the castle from the half of the castle in which Cześnik lives.
 Cześnik does not approve of this and sends Papkin to shoo them away, offering them however payment for their work being interrupted.

 Klara, niece of Cześnik, and Wacław, son of Rejent are in love and secretly meeting up.
 They despair of ever being allowed to marry due to their families' dislike of each other.
 Wacław proposes that they run away together, but Klara refuses.
-In order to be close to her, Wacław presents himself as an employee of the Regent and gives himself up as a hostage to Papkin, supposedly caught up in the struggle over the wall.
+In order to be close to her, Wacław presents himself as an employee of the Rejent and gives himself up as a hostage to Papkin, supposedly caught up in the struggle over the wall.

 Act II

 Wacław makes an unsuccessful attempt to convince Cześnik to reconcile with his father.
 Cześnik declares that it would sooner come about that the sun would stop in place and the water dry out of the seas than he and Rejent would have peace.
 Wacław bribes Papkin to let him stay and agrees with Klara to convince Podstolina, just that day engaged to Cześnik, to intervene on their behalf.
 When Wacław meets with Podstolina, it turns out that she is a former lover of Wacław, to whom he had presented himself untruthfully as a prince.
 Despite this, Podstolina decides that she prefers Wacław to Cześnik.

 Papkin declares his love for Klara.
-Klara, who does not love him, demands impossible things of him as 'proof' of his sentiments - to spend half a year in silence, to survive on bread and water for just over a year, and to bring her a crocodile.
+Klara, who does not love him, demands impossible things of him as 'proof' of his sentiments – to spend half a year in silence, to survive on bread and water for just over a year, and to bring her a crocodile.

 Cześnik wants to duel with Rejent and sends Papkin over to arrange this.